cablelabs/docsis-ns3/doc/source/docsis-introduction.rst

 Please note that this documentation attempts to quickly summarize how users can get started with the specific features related to DOCSIS.
-There are portions of ns-3 that are not relevant to DOCSIS simulations (e.g. the Python bindings or NetAnim network animator) so we will skip over them.
+There are portions of |ns3| that are not relevant to DOCSIS simulations (e.g. the Python bindings or NetAnim network animator) so we will skip over them.

 What version of ns-3 is this?
 =============================

-This extension module is designed to be run with ns-3.31 release (expected for May 2020) or later versions of ns-3.
+This extension module is designed to be run with *ns3.35* release (October 2021) or later versions of |ns3|.

 Prerequisites
 =============

-This version of ns-3 requires, at minimum, a modern C++ compiler supporting C++11 (g++ or clang++), a Python 3 installation, and Linux or macOS.
+This version of |ns3| requires, at minimum, a modern C++ compiler supporting C++11 (g++ or clang++), a Python 3 installation, and Linux or macOS.

-For Linux, distributions such as Ubuntu 16.04, RedHat 7, or anything newer, should suffice.
+For Linux, distributions such as Ubuntu 18.04, RedHat 7, or anything newer, should suffice.
 For macOS, users will either need to install the Xcode command line tools or the full Xcode environment.